Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider.
+Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider.
 Your travel insurer should have a 24 hour emergency number.

-For criminal issues, contact the local police.
-The national emergency number is 116 for ambulance, 117 for police, and 118 for fire.
-These services may not have an English-speaking operator and emergency responders may lack fuel for vehicles or face other resource challenges.
+Emergency services may not have an English-speaking operator.
+Emergency responders may lack fuel for vehicles or face other resource challenges.

-Australia does not have an Embassy or Consulate in The Gambia.
-By agreement between the Canadian and Australian governments, the
+Australia doesn't have an Embassy or Consulate in The Gambia.
+The

-Canadian Embassy located in Dakar, Senegal, provides consular assistance to Australians in The Gambia.
-This service includes the issuance of
+Canadian Embassy in Dakar, Senegal, provides consular assistance to Australians in The Gambia and can issue Australian

 Canadian Embassy, Dakar